chill501/Nano_Hack/README.md

 # Nano_Hack

+## Part of the Oxford DTP Hackathon for Bioinformatics.

 ### DATA INPUT FILE FORMATTING

 Nanopore outputs files in **Fast5** format.
 This must first be converted to **fasta** format.